la2050/challenge/_2020/live/my-friends-house-inc.md

   actively managed for the general population, why can the marginalized populations which visit food pantries benefit from food choices matched to their medically determined needs.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Even though we are not initiating this project as a formal collaboration, we may be working with several partners.
+Dignity Health - California Hospital Medical Center has provided us with nurses for our screening clinics.
+We are expanding out collaboration with WellCare Health Plans.
+Los Angele County Department of Public Health will be a potential partner.
+Public Health Programs at USC and UCLA will also be potential partners.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings